• First and highest spec machine in Sri Lanka with AI-based image-quality optimization

 • Enables unprecedented diagnostic and imaging capabilities, as well as patient safety

-Mediquipment Ltd, a leading biomedical engineering service provider here, specializing in high-end medical imaging technology, announced the introduction of an advanced standard in medical diagnostics with the successful installation of the first ever Canon AQ One PRISM Edition CT scanner at the Radiology Department of the National Hospital of Sri Lanka.
+Mediquipment Ltd, Sri Lanka’s leading biomedical engineering service provider, which specializes in high-end medical imaging technology, announced the introduction of an advanced standard in medical diagnostics with the successful installation of the first ever Canon AQ One PRISM Edition CT scanner at the Radiology Department of the National Hospital of Sri Lanka.

-The new Cannon scanner is currently the only machine in the global market which combines Artificial Intelligence with Deep Learning Spectral Reconstruction using an advanced intelligent Clear-IQ Engine (AiCE).
-This delivers a quantum leap in the quality of imaging and diagnostics, a news release said.
+The new 320 row/640 slice Canon AQ One CT scanner is currently the only machine in the global market which combines Artificial Intelligence with Deep Learning Spectral Reconstruction using an advanced intelligent Clear-IQ Engine (AiCE).
+This delivers a quantum leap in the quality of imaging and diagnostics.

 “The successful installation of this advanced CT scanner, which is the first of its kind in Sri Lanka, and in the public health sector, represents a vital and significant upgrade of the diagnostic capabilities in the country.
 This system gives radiologists immense new capabilities and capacity through Spectral CT scanning, advanced visualization and Deep Learning-based CT imaging.